KozmikNano/D-and-D/README.md

 ____

 ## Hosting
-This discord bot is very light wait.
-All you need is a server (anything that can run node 18) and a writeable file system.
+This discord bot is very lightweight.
+All you need is a server (anything that can run Node.js 18) and a writeable file system.

 **Requirements**:
 - Node 18
-- Preferably Linux OS (tested and developed on linux)
+- Preferably a Linux distro (tested and developed on linux)
 - A discord bot token [(Click here for steps)](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 - Time